lambertlb/CharacterManager/configurator/README.md

             "type": "string"
         },
 		"Offense": {
+			"type": "object",
+			"$script": {
+				"className": "CharacterTemplates.scripts.Offense"
+			},
+			"properties": {
+				"Weapons": {
 					"type": "array",
 					"items": {
 						"type": "object",
+						"$script": {
+							"className": "CharacterTemplates.scripts.OffensiveItem"
+						},
 						"properties": {
 							"Weapon": {
 								"type": "string"
-					},
-					"$script": {
-						"className": "CharacterTemplates.scripts.Offense"
 							}
 						}
 					}
-		},
 				}
 			}
+		}
+    }
+}
 ```
 As you can see the "Offense" property has been added declaring an array of objects.
 Also note the use of the $script tag.
 This means for every object in this array use the python script to create it.
 The className property uses python namespace nomenclature.
-In the example it means look in sub-folders CharacterTemplates then scripts to find file Offense.py.
+In the example it means look in sub-folders CharacterTemplates then scripts to find file OffensiveItem.py.
 It will then look in that file for a class that is a subclass of Entity and use that to house the element of the array.

 Lets look at part this class.
 ```
 from configurator.Entity import Entity

-class Offense(Entity):
+class OffensiveItem(Entity):
 	def __init__(self):
 		super().__init__()
 		self._weaponInfo = None
 		self.Weapon = None

 	def register(self):
-		super(Offense, self).register()
+		super().register()
 		self._weaponInfo = Entity.instanceFromScript('CharacterTemplates.scripts.Weapons#' + self.Weapon)
 		self._weaponInfo.register()
 ```